vv111y/git-clipboard/CONTRIBUTING.md

 ```

 - If using GitHub Actions publish workflow, create a GitHub Release; the workflow will publish to PyPI using `PYPI_API_TOKEN`
+  - **First time setup**: See `SETUP_PYPI.md` for instructions on configuring the PyPI API token in GitHub repository secrets